Important Information to Know During Our Campus Transformation — Read More

 • Para más información e instrucciones para la prueba BAER, haga click aquí

-Balance Disorders: It is estimated that up to 15 percent of all children have issues with dizziness, and 50 percent of children with hearing loss have dizziness or balance issues.
-These symptoms can be the result of a vestibular (inner ear balance) disorder.
+Balance Disorders: It is estimated that up to 15 percent of all children have issues with dizziness, and 50 percent of children with atypical hearing levels have dizziness or balance issues.
+These symptoms can be the result of a vestibular (inner ear) disorder

 • To learn more about the balance disorders, click here.